rodrigoaasm/history/README.md

-DOJOT_SUBJECT_DEVICES       |Global subject to use when receiving device lifecycle events  |"dojot.device-manager.device" DOJOT_SUBJECT_DEVICE_DATA   |Global subject to use when receiving data from devices        |"device-data" DOJOT_SERVICE_MANAGEMENT    |Global service to use when publishing dojot management events |"dojot-management"
+DOJOT_SUBJECT_DEVICES       |Global subject to use when receiving device lifecycle events  |"dojot.device-manager.device" DOJOT_SUBJECT_DEVICE_DATA   |Global subject to use when receiving data from devices        |"device-data" DOJOT_SERVICE_MANAGEMENT    |Global service to use when publishing dojot management events |"dojot-management" LOG_LEVEL                   |Define minimum logging level                                  |"INFO" PERSISTER_PORT              |Port to be used by persister sevice's endpoints               |8057

 ### How to install the service